The Complete Radio One Sessions

-The Complete Radio One Sessions is a compilation album by Napalm Death featuring all tracks recorded for BBC radio sessions.
+The Complete Radio One Sessions is a compilation album by Napalm Death released in 2000, featuring all their tracks recorded for BBC radio sessions.
 Tracks 1–12, which were recorded for the John Peel show, were previously released as The Peel Sessions.
 There are three versions of The Peel Sessions: 1987, 1989, and finally, the album that compiled all the sessions together, the 1993 version.
 All these tracks were also released as part of this longer compilation The Complete Radio One Sessions.